Colors (motorcycling): Meaning

 Colors identify the rank of members within clubs from new members, to "prospects" to full members known as "patch-holders", and usually consist of a top and bottom circumferential badge called a rocker, due to the curved shape, with the top rocker stating the club name, the bottom rocker stating the location or territory, and a central logo of the club's insignia, with a fourth, smaller badge carrying the initials "MC" standing for "motorcycle club".
+Female clubs spell out "motorcycle club" on their vests.

 The badges are used to create a social bond and boundaries and, generally, belong to the clubs involved rather than the individual wearing them.
-The wearing of them can often lead individuals to be refused service at related businesses and bars, and some biker bars have a "no colors" policy, to reduce conflict.
-Claiming territory by wearing a bottom rocker can lead to violent conflict with a rival club, such as in the 2015 Waco shootout, which was partially caused by a club wearing a "Texas" bottom rocker.
+Although some clubs perform community or charitable service, individuals wearing colors may be refused service at related businesses and bars, and some biker bars have a "no colors" policy to reduce conflict.
+Claiming STATE territory by wearing a bottom STATE rocker can lead to violent conflict with a rival club, such as in the 2015 Waco shootout, which was partially caused by a club wearing a "Texas" bottom rocker.

-Many motorcyclists wearing colors are from "family oriented" motorcycling clubs chartered by the American Motorcyclist Association and wear one-piece patches to differentiate themselves from three piece patches of outlaw bikers.
-These generally do not state a territorial location.
+Many motorcyclists wearing colors are from "family oriented" motorcycling clubs chartered by the American Motorcyclist Association and wear one-piece patches to differentiate themselves from the three-piece patches of 1% and outlaw bikers.
+These generally do not state a territorial location and can be any format other than a three piece patch.
+Coed clubs also break up the M and C to denote a difference.
+Cubes also denote a traditional MC.
 The motorcycle manufacturer Harley-Davidson notably adopted the style in its branding and community-building effort, the Harley Owners Group.

+"M.C." patch and variations

+One of the most commonly displayed patches on motorcycle club colors is the patch of the letters "M C" which typically accompany the club name.
+There are several variations on this format with different letters that designate a specific type of club or group.